ICE / Hybrid / PHEV / EV?

-PHEV = Plugin Hybrid Electric Vehicle – These are hybrids with typically larger battery packs, and they can fill the batteries off the grid, alowing longer distances of electric driving.
+PHEV = Plugin Hybrid Electric Vehicle – These are similar to hybrids but have larger battery packs, and they can be plugged in to recharge.
 For shorter commutes, these can function essentially as an EV, with the ICE available to provide additional range when needed.

 How do EV's handle winter?

 Incredibly well!
 Most EVs have a number of advantages over other vehicles.